Meeting Time: August 22, 2023 at 5:00pm PDT

 • Default_avatar

-Hailey Tokmakian about 1 year ago
+Hailey Tokmakian over 1 year ago

 I am writing this response regarding the CAAP plan because it is missing substantial and enforceable language needed to promote and enable Active Transit (AT) as a real replacement for what feels like a very car dependent city.
 If the point of the CAAP is to form a response to climate change and enforce policies to create a net 0 emission Sacramento, then money is being put toward the wrong goals.